huyson252/Fractals/README.md

 # Fractals

+## Introduction

- An application visualizing the recursive evolution of multiple fractal patterns generation-by-generation
+An application visualizing the recursive evolution of multiple fractal patterns generation by generation:

-# Introduction

-Welcome to our Fractal playground.
-You can discover various patterns and play with extra functionalities.
+- Sierpinski triangle
+- Koch fractal (snowflake)
+- Inverse Sierpinski snowflake
+- Recursive tree with adjustable angles and leaf depth
+- Pentaflake
+- Planet system

 ## Contents
 	/Algo project report.pdf - the report for this project